All Episodes

 It's a lot.

-We have a we've had a lot of math here today.
+We've had a lot of math here today.

 Indeed.

-Well, the wife isn't listening.
+The wife isn't listening.

 We've got It's a Wonderful Life.

-We have uh the holiday, we have Home Alone 2.
+We have Home Alone 2.

-Do you have a a favorite Christmas movie?
+Do you have a favorite Christmas movie?

-The Christmas story.
+The Christmas Story.

-Oh good call, Lindsay.
+Oh, good call, Lindsay.

 Good call.